jbomotti/Hangman-tutorial/Lecture-04-Buttons/Step-0402-make-display-area/pseudo-display-area.md

 	- set as backgorund image for #display-table (CSS)
 	- adjust height & width to 100% to allow for full image
 	- set background-size to 100% to preserve the picture

+6. Style the Tile
+	- Set tile color to smoke white
+	- set opacity at .98 (98%)